D-lucasdevil/D.I.V.I.D.E./docs/index.md

 <body>
   <h1>📁 D.I.V.I.D.E.
 Files</h1>

-  Directive for Interdimensional Vigilance, Intervention, Destruction, and Erasure
+  Department for Internal Vigilance, Intervention, Destruction, and Erasure

   <!-- Image from Twitter or your custom image -->